Great Year So Far for Returns in 2021, Despite a Weak Close to November… Can the Good Times Continue?

 Jeff Krumpelman, CFA

-Chief Investment Strategist & Head of Equities
+Chief Investment Strategist & Head of Equities, Mariner

 “Profits should be based not on optimism but on arithmetic.” – Ben Graham